pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 }
 ```

-We can now see the `.txt` file that was written to this bucket in the `Key` field of the response object.
+The `.txt` file in the `Key` field of the response object indicates that our Lambda function ran successfully.

 We have seen how we can reference our output values from the CLI.
 Now let's take a look at how we can do the same from within another stack.